TaCT

 TaCT IoT & System Benefits

-TaCT is a globally available IoT solution, operating in the 2.4GHz ISM band.
+TaCT is a globally available, next-generation IoT solution, operating as a ‘unified dual frequency network’ (2.4GHz and Sub-GHz ISM bands).
 TaCT has an operating range of up to a few km, with link channel bandwidths of up to 200kbps.
 The TaCT network is capable of coexisting with WiFi and BTLE devices sharing the same radio space, enabling new IoT, M2M, smart-home, sensor networks, and industrial automation applications.
 The technology allows private single, or multi-user networks to connect to multiple end applications, with either local, or remote network and application servers.

 TaCT Evaluation Kit